k88hudson/git-flight-rules/README.md

 ### Deleted Patch

-If someone has sent you a pull request on GitHub, but then deleted their original fork, you will be unable to clone their repository or to use `git am` as the [.diff, .patch](https://github.com/blog/967-github-secrets) urls become unavailable.
+If someone has sent you a pull request on GitHub, but then deleted their original fork, you will be unable to clone their repository or to use `git am` as the [.diff, .patch](https://github.com/blog/967-github-secrets) URLs become unavailable.
 But you can checkout the PR itself using [GitHub's special refs](https://gist.github.com/piscisaureus/3342247).
 To fetch the content of PR#1 into a new branch called pr_1:

 ```sh
 $ git fetch origin refs/pull/1/head:pr_1